Wall-crossing of universal Brill-Noether classes: Compactified Jacobians and Universal Brill--Noether Classes

-We say that a family of rank~$1$ torsion-free simple sheaves of degree $d$ on a family of stable curves is \emph{$\phi$-(semi)stable} or $(\phi, \sigma_i)$-quasistable if that property holds on all geometric fibers.
+We say that a family of rank~$1$ torsion-free sheaves of degree $d$ on a family of stable curves is \emph{$\phi$-(semi)stable} or $(\phi, \sigma_i)$-quasistable if that property holds for all geometric fibers.
 We define $\Jmb dgn(\phi)$ to be the moduli stack parameterizing $\phi$-semistable sheaves on families of stable curves.
-We define $\Jmb dgn(\phi,\sigma_i)$ to be the moduli stack parameterizing $(\phi,\sigma_i)$-quasistable sheaves on families of stable curves. \end{definition}
+We define $\Jmb dgn(\phi,\sigma_i)$ to be the moduli stack parameterizing $(\phi,\sigma_i)$-quasistable sheaves on families of stable curves. \end{definition} As anticipated in Section~\ref{Not: curves and sheaves}, we will shorten the notation and write $(G,D)$ instead of $(G, (\emptyset, D))$.

 \begin{notation} If $\phi \in V_{g,n}^d$ is nondegenerate then, by Remark~\ref{remark-deg} we have that all semistable sheaves are stable.
-It follows that for every $1 \leq i \leq n$ we have the equalities $\catJ=\mathfrak{C}_{g,n}(\phi, \sigma_i)$ and $\Jmb dgn(\phi)=\Jmb dgn(\phi,\sigma_i)$, where $\sigma_i \colon \Mmb gn \to \Cmb gn$ is the $i$-th section. \end{notation} \begin{remark} For $\phi \in V_{g,n}^d$ degenerate and for all $1 \leq i \leq n$ we can describe $\mathfrak{C}_{g,n}(\phi, \sigma_i)$ (resp. $\Jmb dgn(\phi,\sigma_i)$) as $\catJ$ (resp. $\Jmb dgn(\phi'_i)$) for some nondegenerate perturbation $\phi_i'$ of $\phi$.
+It follows that for every $1 \leq i \leq n$ we have the equalities $\catJ=\mathfrak{C}_{g,n}(\phi, \sigma_i)$ and $\Jmb dgn(\phi)=\Jmb dgn(\phi,\sigma_i)$, where $\sigma_i \colon \Mmb gn \to \Cmb gn$ is the $i$-th section. \end{notation} \begin{remark} For $\phi \in V_{g,n}^d$ degenerate and for all $1 \leq i \leq n$ we can describe $\mathfrak{C}_{g,n}(\phi, \sigma_i)$ (resp. $\Jmb dgn(\phi,\sigma_i)$) as $\mathfrak{C}_{g,n}(\phi'_i)$ (resp. $\Jmb dgn(\phi'_i)$) for some nondegenerate perturbation $\phi_i'$ of $\phi$.
 (As done in Remark~\ref{Rem: perturb} for a single curve).